ashraf2047/rails-online-store/README.md

 ## Dependencies

-These Dependencies are included in the Gemfile so there is no need to download externally, just run
+These dependencies are included in the Gemfile so there is no need to download externally, just run

 ```
 bundle install